benabus/symbaroum/markdown/core_player_guide.md

 #### THE TITLES OF WITCHCRAFT

 Witches believe in independence, thus they are watchful of titles and hierarchal structures.
-The harsh living conditions oftDavokar have resulted in each barbarian village housing a witch, and every witch is expected to have a helper (an apprentice).
+The harsh living conditions of Davokar have resulted in each barbarian village housing a witch, and every witch is expected to have a helper (an apprentice).
 Furthermore, within each clan there is a witches' node supervised by a Keeper, often called a Hex Mistress by southern scholars.
 All nodes convene at Karvosti, where the High Chieftain is advised by the Huldra, the foremost of all witches, whom outsiders generally call the Arch Witch.

 #### POWERS